-12. COVID-19's actual or suspected physical presence at or in the vicinity of Plaintiff's Properties prevents Plaintiff from making full use of the Property, especially in cases where the businesses renting from Plaintiff must close in part or in full.
+12. COVID-19's actual or suspected physical presence at or in the vicinity of Plaintiff' Properties and/or the mandated Government Ordered stay-at-home order(s) prevents, and has prevented, Plaintiff from making full use of the Properties, where the businesses must close in part or in full.
 Under the terms and conditions of the Policy, this kind of loss constitutes a physical loss to the Property in that there has been a loss of use and/or utilization of the Property.
 Moreover, the COVID-19 virus is a "physical" thing, not an abstract fear.
-For example, tenants of a business, such as Plaintiff, forced to close due to COVID-19 results in a "physical loss" of use of its Property, with resulting business interruption loss.
+For example, a business, such as Plaintiff, forced to close due to COVID-19 results in a "physical loss" of use of its Property, with resulting business interruption loss.